Kevin-J-Sony/COSC-3360-Operating-Systems/Assignment 2/README.md

 To compile this code, run:

-gcc -g deadlock_avoidance.c -o main
+gcc -g deadlock_avoidance.c simple_process.c -o main

 To execute this code, run: